Top 5 This Week

 What are the top attractions in Toronto?

 The CN Tower (553 metres) was the world’s tallest free-standing structure from 1976 to 2007 — the LookOut and SkyPod observation levels provide views across the city and, on clear days, across Lake Ontario to the United States.
 The EdgeWalk (a guided hands-free walk around the outside of the tower’s pod at 356 metres) is one of the most extreme urban experiences in the world.
-The Royal Ontario Museum (ROM) is one of the largest museums in North America — 13 million objects covering natural history and world cultures, with exceptional dinosaur galleries (including multiple T. rex specimens) and the dramatic Daniel Libeskind Crystal architectural extension.
-The Toronto Islands (10-minute ferry from Bay Street) are a cluster of car-free islands in Lake Ontario with beaches, cycling paths, and spectacular skyline views — particularly worthwhile on summer evenings looking back at the lit city from the western shore.
+The Royal Ontario Museum (ROM) is one of the largest museums in North America — 18 million objects covering natural history and world cultures, with exceptional dinosaur galleries (including multiple T. rex specimens) and the dramatic Daniel Libeskind Crystal architectural extension.
+The Toronto Islands (10-minute ferry from Bay Street) are a cluster of car-free islands in Lake Ontario with beaches, cycling paths, and spectacular skyline views — most rewarding on summer evenings looking back at the lit city from the western shore.

 What is Toronto’s food scene and where should visitors eat?